If you’re reading this article then it’s a safe bet that you’ve made the decision to form a Limited Liability Company or an LLC in Virginia.

 A lot of business owners choose to use their personal accounts for both personal and business expenses, thinking that they’ll be able to tell the difference between the two.
-But there are two reasons why this isn’t an advisable business tactic.
+But this isn’t an advisable business tactic for two important reasons.

 The first reason is that even though your personal information is protected when you form an LLC if you use a personal bank account for business expenses, that protection is essentially nullified.
 This can leave you vulnerable to personal lawsuits.

 The other reason is that although you may be able to determine the difference between business and personal expenditures now, that becomes a lot more difficult several months later when tax season rolls around.
 This makes filing your taxes a lot more complicated than it needs to be.